ArockiaRejoJ/arockia_rejo_demo_app/README.md

  4) Application fetch the data both online and offline, In offline images will not appear as of now, work in progress

-* I was working on a card design similar to Figma; when it's finished, I'll post an update here and send out an email as well.

-# Thank you for giving me this amazing chance to express myself #

-My Portfolio :

 # Website : https://www.arockiarejo.com/
 # Email : arockiarejocs@gmail.com